Snergster/virl_packet/README.md

 9. `cp orig.variables.tf variables.tf`

-10. get your project id  `curl -H 'X-Auth-Token:<putAPIkeyhere>' https://api.packet.net/projects`
+10. get your project id using the command
+   `curl -H 'X-Auth-Token:<putAPIkeyhere>' https://api.packet.net/projects`
     The command will return a set of output.
 Look for the field starting "id": Make a note of the UUID that follows that.

 11. edit `variables.tf` and alter at the value in the 'default' fields for at least the following variables